Application Deadline is 5pm on October 12, 2020.

-Completed applications must be emailed to firstname.lastname@example.org or brought into the City Clerk’s office located at 200 Campus Drive, Arvin by 5:00 PM on March 12, 2018 in order to be forwarded to the City Council for review and consideration.
+Completed applications must be either emailed to firstname.lastname@example.org or brought into the City Clerk’s office located at 200 Campus Drive, Arvin by 5:00 PM on October 12, 2020 in order to be forwarded to the City Council for review and consideration.

 In considering grant applications, the City Council will evaluate applications and allow qualified applicants to make a presentation before the City Council.